 A complete site survey of the Menger Hotel property determined that although the stone walls in the hotel’s original footprint were largely impenetrable the standard dropped ceilings in the newer areas of the hotel presented little obstacle to wireless signals or cabling to APs.
 To provide the performance, range and coverage needed for guest rooms and the meeting room areas, Beaconchose three D-Link products; the DWL-8600AP, the DGS-3100 series and the DWS-4026.

 With concurrent operation in both 5 and 2.4GHz frequency bands, four antennas for maximum coverage, and load balancing among neighboring APs, the DWL-8600AP delivers the capacity, reliability and coverage the Menger needed.

-The DWS-4026 switch provides central management over the connected DWL-8600APs and together provides a number of advanced, multi-level security features.
+The DWS-4026 switch provides central management over the connected DWL-8600APs and together provides a number of advanced, multi-level features.
 In addition, through pre-authentication, key caching and the Fast Roaming Feature, wireless users can freely move about the hotel property without losing Wi-Fi.

 With much planning to overcome the Menger’s structural obstacles, Beacon installed 68 DWL- 8600APs in a staggered configuration on alternate floors and seven APs in the meeting room areas to support 200-250 simultaneous users.

 The APs get PoE from the nine DGS-3100 switches they connect to which connect via 6-strand 10Gbs fiber optic cable to two DWS-4026 switches in the main distribution frame.
 A dual WAN gateway connects via fiber to two ISPs for 20 Mbps of reliable Internet connectivity and an MPLS gateway connects to headquarters.